B. G. Horniman

-Benjamin Guy Horniman (17 July 1873 – 16 October 1948) was a British-Indian journalist and editor of The Bombay Chronicle, particularly notable for his support of Indian independence.
+Benjamin Guy Horniman (17 July 1873 – 16 October 1948) was a British journalist and editor of The Bombay Chronicle, particularly notable for his support of Indian independence.

 Early life

 Horniman was born in Dove Court, Sussex, England, to William Horniman, Paymaster-in-Chief in the Royal Navy, and his wife Sarah, and was educated at Portsmouth Grammar School and later at a military academy.